datasciencedynamics/eda_toolkit_docs/docs/_sources/eda_plots.rst.txt

     :param df: The DataFrame containing the data.
     :type df: pandas.DataFrame

     :param cols: List of column names to include in the correlation matrix.
-If None, all columns are included.
+If ``None``, all columns are included.
     :type cols: list of str, optional

     :param annot: Whether to annotate the heatmap with correlation coefficients.
 Default is ``True``.